-On a regular basis I hear ″experts″ tout the benefits of drinking water, and lots of it.
-I agree that water is a good thing, and that it’s very important to keep ourselves hydrated.
-Our bodies are about 60 percent water and we lose water throughout the day, mostly through urine and sweat.
+On a regular basis, I hear ″experts″ tout the benefits of drinking water, and lots of it.
+I agree that water is a good thing and that it’s very important to keep ourselves hydrated.
+Our bodies are about 60 percent water, and we lose water throughout the day, mostly through urine and sweat.
 We need to replace the fluids we lose.
 But where did this concrete number of eight glasses per day come from?

 I am not sure who came up with this specific amount.
-The Center for Disease Control and Prevention (CDC) does not tell us specifically how much water we should drink; they provide only basic recommendations.
+The Centers for Disease Control and Prevention (CDC) does not tell us specifically how much water we should drink; they provide only basic recommendations.
 And in their guidelines, they consider all the water we consume, including that which we get from food in the course of a day.
 Did you know the average American gets approximately 20% of their daily water intake from food?
 That percentage is even higher if you consume lots of fruits and vegetables every day.

 Some of the patients I see in my office appear stressed about trying to drink the eight glasses every day.
 Hard as they try, they tell me, they are unable to take in that much.
 I let them know it’s OK.
-Eight glasses is commonly recommended, but most of the time, you can let thirst be your guide as to how much you need.
+Eight glasses are commonly recommended, but most of the time, you can let thirst be your guide as to how much you need.
 In truth, a healthy person generally does NOT need eight glasses of water per day.
 No research actually exists to support this recommendation.

 Equally important to note is that while staying hydrated is good for both your health and appearance, too much water can be dangerous.
 Too much of anything is usually not good, which is why I tend to preach moderation in general.

 With all the talk about staying hydrated all over the media, you likely are aware that water keeps virtually every system in our bodies functioning properly.
 It normalizes blood pressure, protects organs and tissues, and helps regulate our body temperature.
-Water also aids in digestion, maintains electrolyte balance and is necessary for almost every cellular reaction in the body.
+Water also aids in digestion, maintains electrolyte balance, and is necessary for almost every cellular reaction in the body.

 However, there are a wide variety of opinions on just how much to drink.
 Some people go with the common eight 8oz glasses/day rule, the equivalent of half a gallon daily.
 Others believe you need to sip constantly on water all day long, even when you’re not thirsty.
 As with most things, it depends on the person and the situation.